Michelletan78/datasciencecoursera/README.md

 # datasciencecoursera
-My first repository on github. i inturst a little about myself, I live coffee ,pizza ,and shopping and dancing.
+My first repository on github. i inturst a little about myself, I like coffee ,pizza ,and shopping and dancing.